EliahKagan/York/README.md

-# York - a fun basic crypto exercise
+# York - a fun basic cryptography exercise

 *Written in 2019 by Eliah Kagan \<degeneracypressure@gmail.com\>.*